Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Listeriosis (leaf larynosis) - an acute infectious disease caused by Listeria monocytogenes, is accompanied by fever, symptoms of intoxication, frequent involvement of lymphoid formations of the pharyngeal ring, CNS, liver and spleen.
+Listeriosis (listerellosis) is an acute infectious disease caused by Listeria monocytogenes, accompanied by fever, symptoms of intoxication, frequent damage to the lymphoid formations of the pharyngeal ring, central nervous system, liver and spleen.

-The disease often proceeds according to the type of prolonged, often chronic sepsis.
+The disease often occurs as a long-term, often chronic sepsis.

 ICD-10 code